-King's Day 2017 - Koningsdag 2017 is the Dutch national holiday to be held on Thursday 27 April 2017.
-Following the abdication of Queen Beatrix in 2013 and the inauguration of King Willem-Alexander, Queen's Day (30 April, the birthday of former Queen Juliana) has become King's Day (27 April, birthday of Willem-Alexander).
-On King's Day morning each year the Dutch Royal family (House of Orange-Nassau) visit a chosen town in Netherlands which is shown live on state television.
+King's Day 2019 – Koningsdag 2019 is the Dutch national holiday to be held on Saturday 27 April 2019.
+Following the abdication of Queen Beatrix in 2013 and the inauguration of King Willem-Alexander, the former Queen's Day celebration has become King's Day.
+The date was moved from 30 April, the birthday of the former Queen Juliana to the 27 April, birthday of the current King.

-Despite the name change it is business-as-usual with one of the world's greatest open-air parties - an event everyone should try and experience at least once in their life!
+Despite the name change it has been business-as-usual with one of the world's greatest open-air parties - an event everyone should try and experience at least once in their life!
 Amsterdam goes completely orange crazy with revellers on the streets, in parks and afloat the water.
 Up to 800,000 visitors cram into the centre temporarily doubling the city's population.

-Celebrations actually start the evening before on Wednesday 26 April (King's Night or Koningsnacht) and then continue all of the next day.
+Celebrations actually start the evening before on Friday 26 April (King's Night or Koningsnacht) and then continue all of the next day.
+On King's Day morning each year the Dutch Royal family (House of Orange-Nassau) do a walkabout visit around a chosen town in the Netherlands which is shown live on state television.

-One of the main highlights of King's Day is the citywide free market (vrijmarkt).
+One of the main highlights of King's Day in Amsterdam is the citywide free market (vrijmarkt).
 This is where people set up stalls and sell clothes, food, drinks and just about anything else - from plants, old electronics, vintage items, bric-a-brac and a load of old tat.
 Prices are negotiable which is all part of the fun.

 On King's Day the festivities continue throughout Amsterdam with the free market, food/drink stalls, concert stages, impromptu street entertainers, party boats and all sorts of weird and wonderful fun.

-If coming to Amsterdam from other parts of Netherlands by train it is preferable to arrive at Amsterdam Zuid or Amsterdam Amstel station and walk in.
-Amsterdam RAI station will be closed.
+If coming to Amsterdam from other parts of the Netherlands by train it is preferable to arrive at Amsterdam Zuid or Amsterdam Amstel station and walk in.
 Expect Amsterdam stations to be extremely busy with up to a quarter of a million people arriving by train.

-Museums open on King's Day are the Anne Frank house, Rijksmuseum, Stedelijk and Van Gogh Museum.
-Note that most museums including Amsterdam Museum, Hermitage, Maritime Museum and Tropenmuseum are closed.
+Supermarkets do open on King's Day though hours can be restricted in some branches.
+Most shops in the city centre will remain closed.
+Museums which are open on King's Day are the Anne Frank house, Rijksmuseum, Stedelijk and Van Gogh Museum.
+Note that most other museums including Amsterdam Museum, Hermitage, Maritime Museum and Tropenmuseum are closed.